Udai Singh Pawar: Film career

 RollingStone gave it 4 out of 5 stars ("The Unexpectedly Relatable Success Story, this feel-good movie tackles millennial Indian ambition and does it right"), Indian new organisation FirstPost also gave it 4 out of 5 stars ("…thoroughly researched, unabashed ode to India's startup ecosystem… kind of conviction that is oft absent from success-story films.”)
 Noted film critic and author Jai Arjun Singh reviewed it positively in the Telegraph, "Every once in a while, you come across a film that is so direct – and has so much heart – that you stop thinking about labels or classifications, or about your own preconceptions, and simply go along for the ride.”

 Other venues like Outlook (Indian magazine), News18, The Quint, The New Indian Express, SonyBIZ Asia, Common Sense Media, etc., also covered it positively with an average of 3 to 3.5 stars, and even some foreign reviewers.
 It was also nominated for Radio City (Indian radio station) Hitlist web awards for Best Web Film of 2019.

-The film was also hailed by the Indian startup and business community, with the business media, National TV and social media speaking covering it, including some of India's most successful entrepreneurs tweeting about it, including Infosys founder Nandan Nilekani and Biotech industry leader Kiran Mazumdar-Shaw,.
+The film was also hailed by the Indian startup and business community, with the business media, National TV and social media speaking covering it, including some of India's most successful entrepreneurs tweeting about it, including Infosys founder Nandan Nilekani and Biotech industry leader Kiran Mazumdar-Shaw.

+Most recently, he wrote the Story and Screenplay of the Jio Cinema Streaming show Murder In Mahim, which was based on the Jerry Pinto novel.